DepledgeLab/DRUMMER/README.md

 Optional flags
 ```
 -y              specify odds ratio requirement (default >= 1.5)
--z              specify adjusted p_value (G-test) requirement (default<= 0.05)
+-z              specify adjusted p_value requirement for both G-test and Odds Ratio (default<= 0.05)
 -a              m6A mode (default = True), set to False to ignore m6A information
 -d              reference fraction difference between unmodified and modified (default = 0.01)
--f              Candidate site visualization (default = False), set to True to visualize candidate calls
+-f              Candidate site visualization (default = False), set to True to visualize candidate calls for each individual transcript
 ```

 ## Output

-When run to completion, DRUMMER outputs a single text file containing the results.
-A detailed description of the column headers follow.
+When run to completion, DRUMMER generates a single tab-seperated text file (summary.txt) containing all predicted candidate RNA modification sites with contextual information (genome position, isoform position, sequence motif, etc).
+When run in m6A mode (-a TRUE), a distribution plot is also generated in an accompanying .pdf file (summary_visualization_m6A.pdf).
+The output directory 'complete_analysis' contains individual data files for each reference sequence provided.
+A second (optionall) directory 'visualization' contains individual plots of G-test scores versus position for each individual reference sequence.

+A detailed description of column headers in the summary.txt file is shown below.
+For the individual outputs, please see the accompanying file 'individual_output_headers.txt' for a full description of headers.

+transcript_id   Chromosome      reference_base  pos_mod depth_mod       ref_fraction_mod        depth_unmod     ref_fraction_unmod      frac_diff       odds_ratio      OR_padj eleven_bp_motif G_test  G_padj  candidate_site  nearest_ac  nearest_ac_motif genomic_position

 ```
+transcript_id: name of transcript (isoform mode only)
-chr_unmod: name of chromosome or transcript
+chromosome: name of chromosome
-pos_unmod: position of nucleotide on chromosome/transcript
-ref_unmod: nucleotide at this position
+reference_base: reference nucleotide at this position
-depth_unmod: read depth at this position
-A_unmod: number of reads supporting an Adenine at this position
-C_unmod: number of reads supporting an Cytosine at this position
-G_unmod: number of reads supporting an Guanine at this position
-T_unmod: number of reads supporting an Thymine at this position
-N_unmod: number of reads supporting an indel (N) at this position
-ref_fraction_unmod: fraction of reads matching the reference nucleotide
-chr_mod: name of chromosome or transcript
-pos_mod: position of nucleotide on chromosome/transcript
+pos_mod: position of nucleotide on transcript (isoform mode) or genome (exome mode)
-ref_mod: nucleotide at this position
-depth_mod: read depth at this position
+depth_mod: read depth at this position (RNA modification present dataset)
-A_mod: number of reads supporting an Adenine at this position
-C_mod: number of reads supporting an Cytosine at this position
-G_mod: number of reads supporting an Guanine at this position
+ref_fraction_mod: fraction of reads with reference base at this position (RNA modification present dataset)
-T_mod: number of reads supporting an Thymine at this position
+depth_unmod: read depth at this position (RNA modification absent dataset)
-N_mod: number of reads supporting an indel (N) at this position
+ref_fraction_unmod: fraction of reads with reference base at this position (RNA modification absent dataset)
-ref_fraction_mod: fraction of reads matching the reference nucleotide
-ratio_unmod:
-ratio_mod:
-fold_change: fold change difference between ratio_unmod and ratio_mod
+frac_diff: difference between ref_fraction_unmod and ref_fraction_mod
-log2_fc: log2 fold change
 odds_ratio: odds ratio
-p_values_OR: pvalue calculated by odds_ratio
+OR_padj: odds ratio adjusted p-value (bonferroni)
+eleven_bp_motif: sequence (11-mer) centered on current position
+G_test: result of 2x5 G-test
+G_padj: G-test adjusted p-value (bonferroni)
+candidate_site: values limited to candidate, \[candidate masked \], or empty based on cutoffs chosen
 nearest_ac: (m6A only) distance (nt) to nearest AC motif (-ve indicates upstream, +ve indicates downstream)
 nearest_ac_motif: (m6A only) sequence (5-mer) of nearest AC motif (centered on A)
-five_bp_motif: sequence (5-mer) centered on current position
-eleven_bp_motif: sequence (11-mer) centered on current position
-G_test: Result of 2x5 G-test
-p_val: p-value of G-test
-padj: bonferroni-corrected p-value
-p_values_OR_adj: bonferroni-corrected p-value (odds ratio)
-candidate_site: Nucleotide predicted to be modified based on supplied cutoffs for padj, odds_ratio, and log2_fc
+genomic_position: position of nucleotide on genome (isoform mode)
 ```

 ## Running DRUMMER with the test datasets